rotki/rotki/docs/api.rst

       }

    :resjson object result: An list containing all the watcher results.
-   :reqjsonarr string identifier: The identifier with which to identify this vault.
+   :reqjson string identifier: The identifier with which to identify this vault.
 It's unique per user and vault args + watcher combination.
 The client needs to keep this identifier.
 If the entry is edited, the identifier changes.
-   :reqjsonarr string type: The type of the watcher.
+   :reqjson string type: The type of the watcher.
 Valid types are: "makervault_collateralization_ratio".
-   :reqjsonarr object args: An object containing the args for the vault.
+   :reqjson object args: An object containing the args for the vault.
 Depending on the vault type different args are possible.
 Check `here <watcher_types_section_>`__ to see the different options.
    :statuscode 200: Watchers successfully queried
    :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
    :statuscode 500: Internal rotki error